Comparisons12 min read

 Is Fidelity or Charles Schwab better for beginners?

-Fidelity, and it's not particularly close.
+Fidelity, and it's not even close.
 The interface is cleaner, the educational resources are well-organized, and the ZERO funds make it almost trivially easy to start a low-cost index portfolio without overthinking it.
 Schwab's thinkorswim is powerful, but walking a beginner through that platform on day one is a recipe for confusion.

 Does Charles Schwab still have thinkorswim in 2026?